PROF. PHILIP ALLOTT

 'Law and Social Evolution.
 Post-evolutionary Human Involution.'
 [PDF] (ASIL-ESIL Workshop: Transatlantic Debates in Legal Theory: Cambridge, 20-21 September 2012)

 ’Law and the Challenge of the Transcendental.
 Re-thinking the Order of all Order.' (corrected version) [PDF] Harvard Law School, Institute for Global Law and Policy Workshop, Doha, Qatar, 4-14 January 2013.

 Conversations with Professor PJ Allott [Audio] Squire Law Library, Cambridge.
 Eminent Scholars Archive: interviews (2011; on-line from Feb.
 2013).
 [Accessed 26 February 2013]

-'The True Nature of International Law', lecture at the Lauterpacht Centre for International Law, Cambridge, 8 March 2013.
+'The True Nature of International Law': Lauterpacht Centre, Cambridge, 8 March 2013.

 Conference on Turf and Texture: Narrating the Legal International[PDF], 27-28 June 2013: 'The hidden danger in talking about narrative'.

 Conference on Interpretation in International Law[PDF], 27 August 2013: 'Interpretation.
 An Exact Art'.